 She continued, “My concern is that he clearly has ADHD, but the educational portion of the testing will not reflect it.”

 I took a final sip of coffee and smiled.
+My interpretation?
+What we are doing is working for my son.

 In my experience, it is a common misconception that accommodated and/or modified learning for children with learning differences is somehow giving them an unfair advantage over other children.